zcylla/docker-hy.github.io/part1.md

 ### Bigger and more complex image

-Now let's start moving towards a more meaningful image. `youtube-dl` a program that downloads youtube videos <https://rg3.github.io/youtube-dl/download.html> Let's add it to the image - but this time instead of doing it directly in `Dockerfile`, let's try another approach that is sometimes easier than our current process where we add things to it and try to see if it builds.
+Now let's start moving towards a more meaningful image. `chrome` Let's add it to the image - but this time instead of doing it directly in `Dockerfile`, let's try another approach that is sometimes easier than our current process where we add things to it and try to see if it builds.
 This time we'll open up an interactive session and test stuff beforehand "storing" it in our Dockerfile.
-By following the youtube-dl install instructions blindly we'll see that...
+Since we cannot simply go to the website instructions for downloading are [here](https://www.ubuntuupdates.org/ppa/google_chrome) By following the chrome install instructions for terminal blindly we'll see that...

     $ docker run -it myfirst
-      root@8c587232a608:/mydir# sudo curl -L https://yt-dl.org/downloads/latest/youtube-dl -o /usr/local/bin/youtube-dl
+      root@8c587232a608:/mydir# wget -q -O - https://dl-ssl.google.com/linux/linux_signing_key.pub | sudo apt-key add -
       bash: sudo: command not found

 ..`sudo` is not installed, but since we are `root` we don't need it now, so let's try again without...

-    root@8c587232a608:/mydir# curl -L https://yt-dl.org/downloads/latest/youtube-dl -o /usr/local/bin/youtube-dl
+    root@8c587232a608:/mydir# wget -q -O - https://dl-ssl.google.com/linux/linux_signing_key.pub | apt-key add -
-    bash: curl: command not found
+    bash: wget: command not found

-..and we see that curl is not installed either - we could just revert to use `wget`, but as an exercise, let's add `curl` with `apt-get` since we already have the apt sources in our image (that hopefully are still valid)
+..and we see that curl is not installed either - we could just use `curl -O`, but as an exercise, let's add `wget` with `apt-get` since we already have the apt sources in our image (that hopefully are still valid)

+    $ apt-get install -y wget
+    $ wget -q -O - https://dl-ssl.google.com/linux/linux_signing_key.pub | apt-key add -

+..and we get a helpful message that we need `gnupg`.
+After that following the instructions is a breeze, just remove `sudo` as we're already root.

+    $ apt-get install -y gnupg2
+    $ wget -q -O - https://dl-ssl.google.com/linux/linux_signing_key.pub | apt-key add -
+    $ sh -c 'echo "deb [arch=amd64] http://dl.google.com/linux/chrome/deb/ stable main" >> /etc/apt/sources.list.d/google.list'
+    $ apt-get update

+And for the package name let's choose `google-chrome-stable`

-    $ apt-get install -y curl
+    $ apt-get install -y google-chrome-stable
-    $ curl -L https://yt-dl.org/downloads/latest/youtube-dl -o /usr/local/bin/youtube-dl

-Then we'll add permissions and run it:
+Then we'll be able to run it:

-    $ chmod a+rx /usr/local/bin/youtube-dl
-    $ youtube-dl
+    $ google-chrome-stable
-      /usr/bin/env: 'python': No such file or directory

-Okay - On the top of the `youtube-dl` download page we'll notice that

-> Remember youtube-dl requires Python version 2.6, 2.7, or 3.2+ to work except for Windows exe.

-So let's add python

-    $ apt-get install -y python
+      [3652:3652:0711/091540.711945:ERROR:zygote_host_impl_linux.cc(89)] Running as root without --no-sandbox is not supported.
+See https://crbug.com/638180.

-And let's run it again
+Okay - as we're root we cannot run without `--no-sandbox` so lets add that.
+More information on the commands we're using [here](https://developers.google.com/web/updates/2017/04/headless-chrome) And let's run it again

-    $ youtube-dl

-      WARNING: Assuming --restrict-filenames since file system encoding cannot encode all characters.
-Set the LC_ALL environment variable to fix this.
-      Usage: youtube-dl [OPTIONS] URL [URL...]

-      youtube-dl: error: You must provide at least one URL.
-      Type youtube-dl --help to see a list of all options.

-It works (we just need to give an URL), but we notice that it outputs a warning about `LC_ALL`.
-In a regular Ubuntu desktop/server install the localization settings are (usually) set, but in this image they are not set, as we can see by running `env` in our container.
-To fix this without installing additional locales, see this: https://stackoverflow.com/a/41648500

-    $ LC_ALL=C.UTF-8 youtube-dl
+    $ google-chrome-stable --no-sandbox
+    [3591:3591:0712/140226.370871:ERROR:browser_dm_token_storage_linux.cc(101)] Error: /etc/machine-id contains 0 characters (32 were expected).

+    (google-chrome-stable:3591): Gtk-WARNING **: 14:02:26.378: cannot open display:
+    root@170e69559e91:/mydir# [0712/140226.389961:ERROR:nacl_helper_linux.cc(310)] NaCl helper process running without  a sandbox!
+    Most likely you need to configure your SUID sandbox correctly

+As we're in a container it makes sense that it `cannot open display`.
+Let's run the chrome as headless and without gpu:

+    $ google-chrome-stable --no-sandbox --headless --disable-gpu
+    [0712/140343.620578:ERROR:browser_process_sub_thread.cc(221)] Waited 3 ms for network service

+It works but the warning is inconvinient so for the fix we'll use `--disable-features=NetworkService` from [stackoverflow](https://superuser.com/questions/1447761/google-chrome-headless-disable-gpu-gives-a-network-error-on-centos)

+    $ google-chrome-stable --no-sandbox --headless --disable-gpu --disable-features=NetworkService

+It works but there's no output.

+## ATM HERE ##

 And it works!
 Let's persist it for our session and try downloading a video: